-Kicking off its 10th year this May, Vivid Sydney can be overwhelming to a newbie.
+Kicking off another year this May, Vivid Sydney can be overwhelming to a newbie.
 At Travelzoo, we have a few insider tips on how best to enjoy yourself.
 And we’ve collated a list of the best hotels, local tips, last minute ideas and things to do in Sydney during the festival.

 Know where to eat Luckily for visitors to Sydney, world-class restaurants, bars and cafes abound!
 Some of our top foodie areas are close to the CBD.
 Whether you want a luxury dining experience, a quick bite or one of Australia’s famous smashed avocado brekkies, the options are endless.
-For a luxury dining experience in the city, we suggest indulging at the Four Season's Mode Kitchen and Bar with a 2 -course Vivid dinner or trying the New York Fusion style dining at Surry Hill's Eastside Kitchen.
+For a luxury dining experience in the city, we suggest indulging at the Four Season's Mode Kitchen and Bar or trying the New York Fusion style dining at Surry Hill's Eastside Kitchen.
 If you're after something a little different, we can recommend the South Indian Tapas feast at Dhakshin (a little out of the mainstream activity) and loved the unique twist on traditional Indian dishes, the London trained chef brings to the menu.
 Just a few of our go-to foodie suburbs are Circular Quay, Darling Harbour, Surry Hills and Newtown.

 With Sydney's benign weather we suggest you maximise outdoor activity.
 A picnic in the Botanic gardens or fish and chips under the Harbour Bridge make for an inexpensive dining option.
 And, outside dining allows the kids an opportunity to run around while the grown-ups take in the mesmerising light spectacular.